 In this guide, we’ll walk you through some of the key considerations to help you find the best laptop.
-We’ll also include some recommendations to help you make the best decision.
+We’ll also include recommendations to ensure you make the best decision right off the bat.

 What is the best laptop for lawyers?